This post may contain affiliate links. Please read our disclosure policy.

 - Christmas Tree Vegetable Platter

 - Crudite Wreath

 - Vegetarian Stuffed Mushrooms

 - Christmas Wreath Salad

 This Christmas Tree Platter recipe was originally published on December 23, 2016.
-I’m re-sharing it today with more step-by-step photos.
-Here’s the original photo:
+This post has been updated to include new step-by-step photos and a video tutorial

 Christmas Tree Vegetable Platter